 16. Fennel

 Herb fennel, also called sweet fennel or bronze fennel, is a tender perennial grown for its flavorful fine leaves.
 Fennel leaves are often paired with fish, giving an anise-like flavor.
-Left to go to seed, sweet fennel produces lovely fennel seeds which can be used as a spice in sauces or as a herbal tea.
+Left to go to seed, sweet fennel produces lovely fennel seeds which can be used as a spice in sauces or tea.

-17. Lemon Balm
+17. Lemon balm

-Lemon Balm is a perennial tea herb with a mild citrus flavour.
+Lemon Balm is a perennial tea herb with a mild citrus flavor.
 While mainly used in beverages, fresh lemon balm leaves can also be added to green salads and as a garnish for summer dishes.

 Lemon balm is a relatively low-maintenance, though large, herbaceous plant.
-It grows perfectly fine in less than ideal conditions (partial shade, heavy clay).
-It does spread a bit, but is easy to keep under control (…we’re looking at you here peppermint….).
+It grows perfectly fine in less-than-ideal conditions (partial shade, heavy clay).
+It does spread a bit but is easy to keep under control (…we’re looking at you here peppermint….).

 18. Nasturtium